objcio/articles/2014-05-01-animating-custom-layer-properties.md

 ## Conclusion

-`CALayer`'s dynamic properties provide a simple mechanism to implement any sort of animation—not just the built-in ones—and by overriding the `-display` method, we can use those properties to control anything we like, even something like sound volume.
+`CALayer`'s dynamic properties provide a simple mechanism to implement any sort of animation-- not just the built-in ones -- and by overriding the `-display` method, we can use those properties to control anything we like, even something like sound volume.

 By using these properties, we not only avoid reinventing the wheel, but we ensure that our custom animations work with the standard animation timing and control functions, and can easily be synchronized with other animated properties.